FTM (Transmasculine) Gender Affirmation Surgery Baltimore, Maryland

 In this type of procedure, the hormonally enlarged clitoris is used to create a small neophallus.
-The urethra is lengthen by the use of local tissue (Labia Minora) and buccal mucosa grafts.
-The scrotum is created from the labia majora with insertion of two testicular prostheses.
+The urethra is lengthened by the use of local tissue (Labia Minora) and buccal mucosa grafts.
+The scrotum is created from the labia majora with the insertion of two testicular prostheses.

 How To Prepare For Metoidioplasty